 Bike Leichhardt does rides and advocacy in Leichhardt and Inner West.
 We also do longer day rides and multi-day tours to suit a range of abilities and ages.
 New members always welcome.

-Come on a BL ride- see under Events, or the Rides Calendar on Leichhardtbug.ning.com.
+Come on a BL ride-, see the Meetup Feed on BikeLeichhardt.org.

 There was a final walkthrough of the Victoria Rd upgrade for cyclists in August.
 The BTBA/RTA compiled a long list of problems as we saw them.
 Some (a very few) they agreed to fix.
 Others they said were to be referred to the RTA for further consideration, or were Leichhardt Council's responsibility.
 Some were just ignored.
 Fruitful area for future bike groups to work on!
 I have a copy if anyone interested.vic%20rd%20cycleway%20review%20report%20110930.pdf